expo/expo/docs/README.md

 </SnackInline>
 ```

-### Embedding multiple options of code
+### Embed multiple options of code

-Sometimes it's useful to show multiple ways of doing something, for instance maybe you'd like to have an example using a React class component, and also an example of a functional component.
+Sometimes it's useful to show multiple ways of doing something, for instance, maybe you'd like to have an example using a React class component, and also an example of a functional component.
 The `Tabs` plugin is really useful for this, and this is how you'd use it in a markdown file:

 <!-- prettier-ignore -->